hpc/pavilion2/docs/tutorials/basic_pavilion.rst

 If you need an actual file instead of a symlink, you can use the ``build.copy_files`` to list files to actually copy.
 See :ref:`tests.build` for more info.

+**NOTE**: The 'run script' will be executed from within each test's build directory.
+So all of the commands in your 'run.cmds' section should be relative to to that path.

 Running a Test
 --------------